-A full backup of the CWMP PostgreSQL database is created each night at 3:00 AM Eastern time using a scheduled backup with the PostgreSQL Backup software application.
 The server that houses the DMS has been configured to use CMU's Veeam Backup Solution.
 This backup solution provides end-to-end encryption including data at rest.
-Incremental backups will be performed nightly and stored at secure locations (on premise and offsite).
+Incremental backups are performed nightly and stored at secure locations (on premise and offsite).
 Nightly backup email reports are generated and sent to appropriate CMU IT staff for monitoring purposes.
 Incremental backups are kept indefinitely and restores can be performed for whole systems, volumes, folders and individual files upon request.
+To complement the full system backup, complete backups of the CWMP PostgreSQL database and the companion user database are created independently of the Veeam backup each night at 3:00 AM Eastern time, using a scheduled backup with the PostgreSQL Backup software application.
+A database upload task scheduled through the Windows Task Scheduler then uploads the files to a Sharefile site maintained by LimnoTech, where files are retained for a minimum period of 30 days.
+Backups associated with the semi-annual database release to GLNPO are permanently retained on LimnoTech's corporate network.
+The database backup protocol allows for isolated restoration of only the database files should any data become corrupted or otherwise compromised.

-RESULTS-TO-DATE (2011-2017, with exceptions noted)
+RESULTS-TO-DATE (2011-2018, with exceptions noted)

 A total of 176 wetlands were sampled in 2011, with 206 sampled in 2012, 201 in 2013, 216 in 2014, and 211 in 2015 our 5th and final summer of sampling for the first project round.
-Overall, 1010 Great Lakes coastal wetland sampling events were conducted in the first round of sampling (2011-2015; Table 5), and we have now started sampling these wetlands a second time for the second complete round of coastal wetland assessment, 2016-2020.
+Overall, 1010 Great Lakes coastal wetland sampling events were conducted in the first round of sampling (2011-2015; Table 5), and we have now nearly completed sampling these wetlands a second time for the second complete round of coastal wetland assessment, 2016-2020.
 Note that this total number is not the same as the number of unique wetlands sampled because of temporal re-sampling events and benchmark sites that are sampled in more than one year.
-For the second round of sampling, we sampled 192 wetlands in 2016, 209 wetlands in 2017, and 192 wetlands in 2018.
+For the second round of sampling, we sampled 192 wetlands in 2016, 209 wetlands in 2017, 192 wetlands in 2018, and 211 wetlands in 2019.